r-walsh/vuegen/README.md

 `scopedCSS`
 Whether or not the `scoped` attribute should be added to style tag.
 Default `true`.

+`semiColons`
+Whether or not semi-colons should be included.
+Default `true`.

 `templateLang`
 The language in which you are writing templates in.
 Default `"HTML"`.